What laws apply to the collection and use of individuals’ personal information?

 Note that there is an 'employee records exemption' in the Privacy Act.
-Employee records (including terms and conditions of employment, training, disciplining and resignation, personal and emergency contact details, performance and conduct, taxation, banking and superannuation affairs, remuneration, leave, or trade union membership) are exempt if the data is managed by the employer.
+Certain employee records (including: terms and conditions of employment; training, disciplining and resignation; personal and emergency contact details; performance and conduct; taxation, banking and superannuation affairs; remuneration; leave; or, trade union membership) are exempt if the data is managed by the employer.
 The employee exemption would not apply to any information outside of these categories.
-If the employee records are disclosed to and collected by a third party, the exemption does not apply to the processing of the information by the third party.
+If the employee records are disclosed to and collected by a third party, the exemption would also not apply to the processing of the information by the third party.

 The Privacy (Tax File Number) Rule 2015 (TFN Rule), the Taxation Administration Act 1953, the Income Tax Assessment Act 1936 and the Income Tax Assessment Act 1936 governs the collection, storage, use, disclosure, security and disposal of an employee's tax file numbers.
 Note that the 'employee records exemption' does not apply to the TFN rule.

 There is also legislation in some States and Territories relating to health records including: